Yousefbahr/Pattern-Matching-Model/README.md

 **The model achieved an accuracy of 99% on test data.**

+**The process of finding a match takes between 200 and 400 milliseconds.**

 ## Architecture
 The model is designed to process two input sequences.
 The network includes the following components: